High reliability vs low reliability water shares

 Low reliability (LRWS)

 A low-reliability water share has a low chance of receiving full seasonal allocation.
-These shares only receive water after all HRWS are fully satisfied.
+These shares only receive water once all high-reliability commitments — including reserves for the following season — can be met.

 - ✓ Receives allocation only after HRWS is filled